What’s a LoadBalancer?

 metadata:

-name: nginx-loadbalancer
+name: whoami-loadbalancer

 spec: